dujanhung/evtsbx-api-doc/json/block.md

 MOD block UUID.

 >[!CAUTION]
->this value must be unique among others from inside the `info.json` and other MOD. otherwise, the conflict would choose the first occurrence in alphabetical order.
+>this value must be unique among others from inside the `info.json` and other MOD. otherwise, the conflict would occur. in this case, JSON parser would choose the first occurrence in alphabetical order.

 ___